crossbario/autobahn-js/doc/tutorial_pubsub.rst

    crossbar init
    crossbar start

-That's it - Crossbar.io is running, ready to route our PubSub events.
+That's it.
+Crossbar.io is running, ready to route our PubSub events.
 (It runs until you break out from the Python interpreter - Ctrl-C/D/Z depending on your platform).

 With this we have all the non-JavaScript stuff out of the way.
-From now on it's web technologies only.
+From now on it's Web technologies only.

 The HTML
 --------

-The HTML is very simple for both the publisher and the subscriber.
+Since we want to be able to run the clients in either the browser or Node.js, we'll keep the the HTML very simple for both the publisher and the subscriber.
+We basically just want something which identifies the browser tab to us, plus, of course, we need to load the WAMP library, |ab| and our JavaScript.

-For the publisher, we want something which identifies the browser tab to us, plus, of course, we need to load the WAMP library, |ab| .
+For the publisher, we use:

 .. code-block:: html